common name: hawthorn lace bug

 Nymphs: The nymphs are mostly shiny brown, broadly oval, flat and spiny.

-While Corythucha cydoniae is the only lace bug reported as a pest of Pyracantha (Drake and Ruhoff 1965), adults are needed for confirmation since diagnostic keys do not exist for egg and nymphal stages of C. cydoniae and related species.
+While Corythucha cydoniae is the only lace bug reported as a pest of Pyracantha (Drake and Ruhoff 1965), adults are needed for confirmation since diagnostic keys do not exist for egg and nymphal stages of Corythucha cydoniae and related species.
 Other hosts of this lace bug are sometimes attacked by similar species.
 As a result, host identification alone is not adequate for identifying the hawthorn lace bug, except for Pyrancantha.
 Field identification of adults is difficult because there are several similar species.
 Specimens are small and pigmentation is variable within a species.
 The most valuable diagnostic character is the straight hind margin of the apical, hemelytron crossbar.
-The following diagnosis (modified from Blatchley 1926) distinguishes C. cydoniae from other species of Corythucha.
+The following diagnosis (modified from Blatchley 1926) distinguishes Corythucha cydoniae from other species of Corythucha.

 The crest of the hood is much elevated, more than twice as high as the median carina (elongated ridge) of the pronotum.
 The costal area of the hemelytrons typically has basal and apical crossbars, the space between these mostly pale with the front of the hood declivent (sloping downward).
 Costal margins are nearly straight, but very slightly concave.
 The outer half of each paranotum (flattened or lamellate sides of pronotum) has a large dark brown spot or stripe, but the stripe often interrupted with pale cells, thus forming two spots on each paranotum; 3.0 to 3.5 mm long, 1.5 to 2.0 mm wide.
 The external male and female genitalia have diagnostic characters, but require microscopic examination (Bailey 1951, Feldman and Bailey 1953).

-Life History
+Life History (Back to Top)

 All lace bugs in the genus Corythucha overwinter as adults, generally in fallen leaves on the ground or other protected spots near their host species (Johnson and Lyon 1994).
 The eggs are laid in small groups on the lower leaf surface with part of the egg inserted into the leaf tissue.
 There are five nyphal instars (Johnson and Lyon 1994).

 In Florida, nymphs have been reported as early as 7 June and as late as 10 October.
 Bailey (1951) reviewed existing life history information and added considerable research of his own under New England conditions.
 He found that the life cycle takes five to seven weeks, depending on the weather, and there was only one full generation per year.
-However, Johnson and Lyon (1994) report that one or more generations occur depending upon climare conditions, with one generation per year in New England, and four generations in Maryland.
+However, Johnson and Lyon (1994) report that one or more generations occur depending upon climatic conditions, with one generation per year in New England, and four generations in Maryland.

 Sailer (1945) reported that an adult bit his arm six times in approximately 17 minutes, resulting in a reddened square inch of forearm.
 An itching sensation resulted, but all irritation and evidence of the bites were gone by the next morning.
 Sailer added that it is common knowledge that Hemiptera will attempt to thrust their mouthparts into any surface upon which they alight, but this type of annoyance is very unusual.